Refinitiv/Real-Time-SDK/Eta/README.md

 **For Linux/Solaris**:

 Navigate to `Eta/Impl`
--	Run `makefile all` to build Stub libraries and Reactor and its dependencies
+-	Run `make all` to build Stub libraries and Reactor and its dependencies
--	Run `makefile stubs` to build only the Stub libraries
+-	Run `make stubs` to build only the Stub libraries
--	Run `makefile rsslVA` to build only Reactor and its dependencies
+-	Run `make rsslVA` to build only Reactor and its dependencies

 This will build both static and shared versions of the libraries and will build Optimized libraries by default.
 If Optimized_Assert libraries are preferred, this can be modified from within the makefiles.